SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/01-report-consumer-walkthrough/README.md

 ### Steps

-Review the following statements and confirm that you understand them.
+1. Review the report output you interacted with.
+2. Review your interpretation from Activity 5.
+3. Identify one action you should avoid.
+4. Explain why that action could create risk or misunderstanding.
+5. Identify who you should ask if you are unsure.

 Report consumers should not: